wayri/Arduino-Oscilloscope/CONTRIBUTING.md

 If you want to add some piece of code or improve upon it, Create a pull request

+### If your's is a harware addition!
+> good job
+Create an issue and tag me using @wayri so that I can link to your project

 I will update this doc as time goes, so keep an eye out for it :).

 Happy Sourcering!
+Yawar Badri (wayri)